APPLY FOR OCEAN BRIDGE

 *Remote and Urban Learning Journeys are subject to local, provincial, and federal health guidelines and travel restrictions.
 While we hope to bring youths together for in-person activities, we will only do so if it can be done safely for participants, staff, and our community hosts.
 When necessary, distance-based experiences will be facilitated as an alternative to in-person programming.

 Who can participate?

-Each year Ocean Bridge recruits 40 youth 18-30 years old.
-The cohort participants are selected to represent the social, economic and geographic diversity of Canada.
-Whether you are from a rural land locked town, coastal urban city, northern community or anywhere else in between we want to hear from you!
-The program will cover travel expenses including transport, accommodation and meals for both extended service expeditions.
-Additional support is available to cover childcare during the extended service if necessary.
+We therefore encourage everyone to apply, from diverse backgrounds, identities, abilities, talents and interests.
+Whether you are from a rural land locked town, northern communities, urban coastal city or anywhere else in between we want to hear from you!
+The program will cover travel expenses including transport, accommodations, activities and meals for both immersive service Learning Journeys.
+Additional support is available on a case-by-case basis.

 Continue to Application Form: Ocean Bridge 2021/2022 »